-Line 2015 – Price Cap Carrier Frozen Support Certification (2016 Use of Frozen Support Certification and future periods): Any ETC receiving frozen high-cost support pursuant to 47 C.F.R. § 54.312(a) must mark this “box” to certify all of the support received in 2015 and subsequent years was used to build and operate broadband-capable networks to offer broadband in areas substantially unserved by an unsubsidized competitor.
+Line 2015 – Price Cap Carrier Frozen Support Certification (2016 Use of Frozen Support Certification and future periods): Please provide a response (either yes, no, or not applicable) to this certification request.
+Any ETC receiving frozen high-cost support pursuant to 47 C.F.R. § 54.312(a) must respond affirmatively to certify all of the support received in 2015 and subsequent years was used to build and operate broadband-capable networks to offer broadband in areas substantially unserved by an unsubsidized competitor.
 For purposes of complying with this requirement, the ETC must certify that at least 50% of the locations served are in census blocks shown as unserved on the National Broadband Map.
 This certification must be filed by July 1, 2016 (and future periods) as required by 47 C.F.R. § 54.313(c)(4).

-Line 2016 – Price Cap Carrier Connect America Fund ICC Support Certification (Certification Support Used to Build Broadband): Any ETC receiving high-cost support to offset access charges pursuant to 47 C.F.R. § 54.304 must mark this “box” to certify all of the support received was used to build and operate broadband-capable networks to offer broadband in areas substantially unserved by an unsubsidized competitor.
+Line 2016 – Price Cap Carrier Connect America Fund ICC Support Certification (Certification Support Used to Build Broadband): Please provide a response (either yes, no, or not applicable) to this certification request.
+Any ETC receiving high-cost support to offset access charges pursuant to 47 C.F.R. § 54.304 must respond affirmatively to certify that all of the support received was used to build and operate broadband-capable networks to offer broadband in areas substantially unserved by an unsubsidized competitor.
 For purposes of complying with this requirement, the ETC must certify that at least 50% of the locations served are in census blocks shown as unserved on the National Broadband Map.
 This certification must be filed by July 1, 2013 (and future periods) as required by 47 C.F.R. § 54.313(d).

-Line 2017 – Connect America Phase II Reporting (3rd year Broadband Service Certification): Any ETC receiving Connect America Phase II support must mark this “box” to certify it is providing broadband service to 85% of its supported locations at actual speeds of at least 4 Mbps downstream/1 Mbps upstream, with latency suitable for real-time applications, including Voice over Internet Protocol, and usage capacity that is reasonably comparable to reasonably comparable offerings in urban areas.
+Line 2017 – Connect America Phase II Reporting (3rd year Broadband Service Certification): Please provide a response (either yes, no, or not applicable) to this certification request.
+Any ETC receiving Connect America Phase II support must respond affirmatively to certify it is providing broadband service to 85% of its supported locations at actual speeds of at least 4 Mbps downstream/1 Mbps upstream, with latency suitable for real-time applications, including Voice over Internet Protocol, and usage capacity that is reasonably comparable to reasonably comparable offerings in urban areas.
 This certification must be filed by July 1 of the third year following implementation of Connect America Phase II.

-Line 2018 – Connect America Phase II Reporting (5th year Broadband Service Certification): Any ETC receiving Connect America Phase II support must mark this “box” to certify it is providing broadband service to 100% of its supported locations at actual speeds of at least 4 Mbps downstream/1 Mbps upstream, and a percentage of supported locations, as specified by the Wireline Competition Bureau, at actual speeds of 6 Mbps downstream/1.5 Mbps upstream, with latency suitable for real-time applications, including Voice over Internet Protocol, and usage capacity that is reasonably comparable to reasonably comparable offerings in urban areas.
+Line 2018 – Connect America Phase II Reporting (5th year Broadband Service Certification): Please provide a response (either yes, no, or not applicable) to this certification request.
+Any ETC receiving Connect America Phase II support must respond affirmatively to certify it is providing broadband service to 100% of its supported locations at actual speeds of at least 4 Mbps downstream/1 Mbps upstream, and a percentage of supported locations, as specified by the Wireline Competition Bureau, at actual speeds of 6 Mbps downstream/1.5 Mbps upstream, with latency suitable for real-time applications, including Voice over Internet Protocol, and usage capacity that is reasonably comparable to reasonably comparable offerings in urban areas.
 This certification must be filed by July 1 of the fifth year following implementation of Connect America Phase II.